danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 I'm checking whether the AI has an accurate *mental model* of the system and specific feature area we'll be building in.

-## Force the Thinking Into a Markdown Document
+## Persist Thinking

 Every time, I ask the AI to put its analysis into a markdown document.
 That document becomes the durable artifact of the work: a design checkpoint I can read calmly, revisit later, and keep even if the session ends.
-I open it in VS Code’s markdown preview and review it the same way I would any design doc.
+I open it in VS Code's markdown preview and review it the same way I would any design doc.
 I find this easier to read than long scrolling terminal output.

 This flips the dynamic: The AI's reasoning is explicit and reviewable, not hidden behind (often false) confidence.
 If the understanding is wrong, we fix it here, before new requirements enter the picture and muddy the waters.

-## Introduce the New Business Requirement
+## Introduce New Requirement

-TODO: prose rather than bullet points

 Only after we're aligned on the current system do I introduce the new requirement.
-Then I ask the AI to:

-* propose several implementation options
-* keep them consistent with the project's existing patterns
-* call out tradeoffs explicitly

-Crucially, I don't let it jump to "the best solution".
-I want to see:

-* what it thinks is possible
-* how it weighs constraints
-* whether it respects the codebase's existing shape

-The output goes into another markdown document in the same directory, which adds to the context.
+At that point, I ask the AI to explore the solution space by considering multiple possible approaches, rather than jumping straight to an answer.
+I want to see multiple viable approaches, grounded in the project's existing patterns, with tradeoffs called out clearly.

+This is a useful moment to gauge how the AI is reasoning: what it thinks is possible, how it weighs constraints, and whether it respects the shape of the codebase instead of trying to redesign it.
+That analysis goes into a second markdown document alongside the first, extending the shared context rather than overwriting it.

-## Have the AI Ask Me Questions
+## Ask Me Questions

-TODO: prose rather than bullet points

-When doing this kind of analysis, I'll ask the AI to *ask me clarifying questions*, and include it in an `## Outstanding Questions` section in the analysis document.
-Then we go back and forth exactly like I would with another engineer:

-* I answer questions
-* it updates the analysis doc
+At this stage, I ask the AI to review the new requirements in the context of the system analyzed so far and identify areas where clarification is needed.
+I then instruct it to list those as questions in an `## Outstanding Questions` section of the analysis document.
+We then work through them exactly as I would with another engineer.
+One at a time, I answer the questions and the AI updates the analysis document accordingly.
-* assumptions are corrected
-* ambiguities are resolved

-Each iteration tightens the shared understanding of the system.
+At the end of this phase, assumptions are corrected, ambiguities shrink with each pass.
+Each iteration tightens our shared understanding of the system.

-## Catching Subtle Details Early
+**Catching Subtle Details Early**

 By forcing the AI to fully analyze the current system before writing code, it can surface complexities that might otherwise be overlooked.
 For example: